 Here are a few local places you can rent a surfboard or take a lesson:

-East Coast Surf School – 4348 Lawrencetown Rd, East Lawrencetown
+- East Coast Surf School – Lawrencetown Beach & Martinique Beach

 3 – Go Whale Watching!